sds/haml-lint/README.md

 haml-lint app/**/*.html.haml
 ```

-`haml-lint` will output any problems with your HAML, including the offending
+`haml-lint` will output any problems with your Haml, including the offending
 filename and line number.

 ### File Encoding